stream-labs/streamlabs-desktop-api-docs/README.md

 [GOTO DOCUMENTATION PAGES](https://stream-labs.github.io/streamlabs-obs-api-docs/docs/index.html)

-This repo also includes a simple web-interface for [Streamlabs-OBS](https://github.com/stream-labs/streamlabs-obs) that you can use as an example to start to work with API.
-This web-interface demonstrates some basic features like shitching between scenes, show/hide, mute/unmute sources.
+This repo also includes a simple web-interface for [Streamlabs-OBS](https://github.com/stream-labs/streamlabs-obs) that you can use as an example to start working with the API.
+This web-interface demonstrates some basic features like snitching between scenes, show/hide, mute/unmute sources.

  [Launch web-interface](https://stream-labs.github.io/streamlabs-obs-api-docs)

 ![Screenshoot1](https://raw.githubusercontent.com/stream-labs/streamlabs-obs-api-docs/master/screenshots/screen1.png)

 # How to connect web-application to Streamlabs-OBS

-* run Streamlabs-OBS with `--adv-settings` parameter
-* enable websokets in `settings->API`
+* Remote connections are disabled by default.
+To enable it go to `Settings->Remote Control` and click on the QR-Code
 * [Launch web-interface](https://stream-labs.github.io/streamlabs-obs-api-docs)
 * click `connect` button on the top of the page